-Intelligent cavitation intensity recognition (ICIR) represents a methodology that applies machine learning and deep learning from modern artificial intelligence techniques to cavitation intensity recognition \cite{peres2020industrial}.
-Unlike traditional diagnostic approaches reliant on manual feature extraction and expert experience, ICIR can adaptively learn from complex multi-source sensor data.
-It can automatically capture cavitation features and establish a mapping between signals and cavitation intensity, which significantly reduces dependence on human intervention \cite{jan2023artificial}.
-Firstly, it can process multi-modal information, enabling comprehensive cross-signal-type analysis and improving diagnostic performance and robustness.
-Secondly, it holds the capability to handle non-linear, multi-scale and high-noise signals, adapting to recognition requirements across various equipment types and operating condition.
-Thirdly, it achieves an automated workflow from raw data to recognition results through an end-to-end model, reducing diagnostic time and enhancing real-time monitoring capabilities.
-Fourthly, it can incorporate physical knowledge embedding and constraint loss methods to improve model interpretability and cross-condition generalization, which provides technical support for sustainable monitoring and predictive maintenance in industrial scenarios.
+Intelligent cavitation intensity recognition (ICIR) refers to the application of machine learning and deep learning techniques from modern artificial intelligence to cavitation intensity recognition \cite{peres2020industrial}.
+Unlike traditional diagnostic approaches that rely on manual feature extraction and expert experience, ICIR can adaptively learn from complex multi-source sensor data.
+It automatically captures cavitation features and establishes mappings between signals and cavitation intensity, significantly reducing dependence on human intervention \cite{jan2023artificial}.
+Firstly, ICIR can process multi-modal information, enabling comprehensive cross-signal-type analysis and improving diagnostic performance and robustness.
+Secondly, it is capable of handling nonlinear, multi-scale and high-noise signals, allowing it meet recognition requirements across various equipment types and operating conditions.
+Thirdly, it realizes an automated workflow from raw data to recognition results via end-to-end models, reducing diagnostic time and enhancing real-time monitoring capabilities.
+Fourthly, it can incorporate embedded physical knowledge and constraint-based loss functions to improve model interpretability and cross-condition generalization, providing technical support for sustainable monitoring and predictive maintenance in industrial scenarios.

-In recent years, ICIR has attracted increasing attention from both academic and industry, a trend closely related to the rapid development of machine learning technologies.
-To gain a comprehensive understanding of the technological evolution and research dynamics in this field, we have conducted a systematic statistical analysis of several hundred relevant publications from 2002 to 2025, as shown in Figure \ref{fig: Introduction}.
-This analysis aims to reveal the principal technical characteristics and developmental trends of each stage, which provides a basis for the division of subsequent research phases.
-Based on the observed changes in publication with technological advancement characteristics, we roughly divide the research of CIR into three periods as follows.
+In recent years, ICIR has attracted increasing attention from academia and industry, a trend that is closely related to the rapid development of machine learning technologies.
+To gain a comprehensive understanding of the technological evolution and research dynamics in this field, we conducted a systematic statistical analysis of several hundred relevant publications from 2004 to 2025, as shown in Figure \ref{fig: Introduction}.
+This analysis aims to reveal the principal technical characteristics and developmental trends at each stage, which provides a basis for delineating subsequent research phases.
+Based on the observed changes in publication activity and corresponding technological advances, we roughly divide the research on CIR into the following three periods.